-In recent years, people have become more and more conscious of how their lifestyles impact the environment, but have they considered the impact of their death?
+In recent years, people have become more and more conscious of how their lifestyles impact the environment, and some people are even considering the impact of their death and burial once they pass.
+But what is a green burial and how can you make your funeral arrangements more eco friendly?
 Well, here are some ideas on how to make your funeral zero waste.

 With embalming, burials and cremations having a negative impact on our environment, zero waste funerals are the next step in reducing our carbon footprint.

 If you’re looking to have a zero waste funeral when you die, you can have it included in your funeral wishes when you create a will with solicitors in Macclesfield, Leeds, Sheffield, or any other area you live.